tpavlek/tpavlek-me/source/_posts/2018-05-27-year-later-bike-grid-usage.blade.md

     link: "https://twitter.com/Daveography/status/996522491035054080"
 ---

+***Update**: When this post was published, May 2, 2018 was the final datapoint.
+Since, more datapoints have been added, smashing the previous Canada Day record*

 Last year after the bike grid opened - only partially - we saw a 92% increase in cyclists (measured on June 30)

 @include('_partials.posts.post-embed', [ 'slug' => 'number-cyclists-on-bike-grid-doubles' ])